ufvceiec/docker-tensorflow-gpu/README.md

 ### Create the image
 The following commands will be launched being inside the path where the necessary files are found.

 Once your project is set up, the image to be used will be created.
-To do this, the following command is executed:
+To do this, it is necessary to change the `container_name` tag in the docker compose file to rename the image (for example: fernando_tensorflow:latest).
+Then, the following command is executed:
 ```
 docker-compose up
 ```